-In 2016, she completed the intensive program from the National Association of Enrolled Agents (NAEA) in Taxpayer Representation and Practice before the Internal Revenue Service and earned the designation of NTPI Fellow.
-This designation helps her to represent clients and fix their tax issues on a federal or state level.
+In 2016, Debra furthered her expertise by completing an intensive program offered by the National Association of Enrolled Agents (NAEA), focusing on Taxpayer Representation and Practice before the Internal Revenue Service.
+Her dedication and hard work in this program earned her the prestigious designation of NTPI Fellow.
+This accomplishment significantly enhances her ability to represent clients and effectively resolve their tax issues at both the federal and state levels.
+Debra's unwavering commitment to her work, combined with her extensive qualifications, makes her a highly skilled and trusted tax professional.

 What is an Enrolled Agent?